Board of Directors

 Off the bike and outside of work, my interests include teaching Nordic skiing, photography, and the quest to make the perfect loaf of sourdough.

 About Christopher: Christopher is a patent attorney and partner at Perkins Coie, a large international law firm based in Seattle.
 His background is in electrical engineering, though for the past 28 years he has helped clients patent their inventions and has counseled them on various intellectual property matters.
 He moved to Seattle from Washington D.C. in 1993 so that he and his wife could raise two active children.

 Now that his children are older and (relatively) self-sufficient, he welcomes the opportunity to give back to his community.
 He has been passionate about biking since his first 10-speed Schwinn Continental, which he road in Parsippany, NJ while in middle school; he then graduated to a Trek 720, which he rode in New Orleans while in high school.
 As an adult, biking has been Christopher’s main mode of transportation when he lived in Denver and Washington DC, though he admits that he recently hasn't been commuting as much by bike in Seattle.
 He’s particularly interested in helping make Washington State more bike-friendly, primarily by adding more protected bike lanes and by encouraging more riders, especially younger riders.

-Wheels: A cheap aluminum Trek for commuting, a second-hand Rodriguez steel-frame for touring, a Felt for triathlons, and a basic mountain bike for hitting the trails
+Wheels: A cheap aluminum Trek for commuting, a Rodriguez steel-frame for touring, a Felt for triathlons, and a basic mountain bike for hitting the trails

 Rides: Casey sold her car shortly after moving to Seattle, so primarily gets around the city on two wheels.
 In recent years, she's started enjoying bike touring, including weeknight camping trips on Bainbridge.
 She's raced a few triathlons and completed her first century during Cascade's RSVP ride.